Proto:Banjo-Pilot/Diddy Kong Pilot 2001

 This is a sub-page of Proto:Banjo-Pilot.

 The early build of Diddy Kong Pilot is the earliest known version of the game that became Banjo-Pilot.
-The ROM bears a striking resemblance to a version of the game shown at Spaceworld 2000/2001, but there are some differences that indicate it comes from a slightly later point – mainly since it contains unused resources that were seen in action during the Spaceworld 2000/2001 demonstration.
+The ROM bears a striking resemblance to a version of the game shown at Spaceworld 2000/2001, but there are some differences that indicate it might've come from a slightly later point – mainly since it contains unused resources that were seen in action during the Spaceworld 2000/2001 demonstration.

 |Download Diddy Kong Pilot (2001 prototype)